Ragavendhra-Ramanan/youtube-scrapper/README.md

 # youtube-scrapper
 Youtube Scrapping using selenium and beautiful soup without youtube API

-#Description
+# Description
-1.If Url of a Youtube Channel and number of videos to fetch is given we can get
+1 .
+If Url of a Youtube Channel and number of videos to fetch is given we can get
     * Latest top number of videos mentioned with
           * Channel Name
           * Video link